microsoft/vscode-docs/docs/nodejs/emberjs-tutorial.md

 ### Can I debug Ember client side code with VS Code?

 You can use the [built-in browser debugger](/docs/nodejs/browser-debugging.md) for client side debugging.
 Unfortunately it is difficult to get the configuration correct due to the sourcemaps created by the Ember CLI default transpiler.
-See [issue #193](https://github.com/microsoft/vscode-chrome-debug/issues/193) for an explanation and partial workaround.